kanhq/a2a/examples/cases/case01/case01.md

-请使用配置中的 'dbconn' 连接数据库, 然后创建一个数据表 'test_users', 包含以下的字段
+Please use the 'dbconn' connection from the configuration to connect to the database.
+Then create a table named 'test_users' with the following fields:

-- id: 整数, 主键, 自增
+- id: INTEGER, PRIMARY KEY, AUTO_INCREMENT
-- name: 字符
+- name: VARCHAR
-- age: 整数
+- age: INTEGER
-- updated_at: 时间戳, 默认当前时间
+- updated_at: TIMESTAMP, DEFAULT CURRENT_TIMESTAMP

-从配置的 'datasrc' 数据文件连接读取数据，这是一个 CSV 文件, 包含两列 'name' 和 'age'

-将读取到的数据插入到 'user' 表中

-然后在数据表中查询 'age' 在 40 和 50 之间的记录, 作为最终的结果返回

-最后，删除掉数据表 `test_users`
+Read data from the 'datasrc' data file specified in the configuration, which is a CSV file containing two columns: 'name' and 'age'.

+Insert the read data into the 'test_users' table.

+Then query the table for records where 'age' is between 40 and 50, and return these as the final result.

+Finally, delete the `test_users` table.